fanatic/waypoint-plugin-heroku/README.md

 Takes previously built slug or container and stages it onto Heroku.

 - Noop - use latest slug on existing Heroku app
+- Release slug or container image onto existing app
-- Create new pipeline app from the given artifact
+- Create new pipeline app from slug or container image

 ## Release

 Activates previously staged deployment

-- Noop - single-app model, or rely on Heroku Pipeline Promotion to release to a "production" app and general traffi
+- Noop - single-app model, or rely on Heroku Pipeline Promotion to release to a "production" app and general traffic
 - Custom Domain - Moves the public DNS domain to a staged app